Biden to expand 2 Utah national monuments cut by Trump - Local News 8

 Associated Press

-SALT LAKE CITY (AP) — Utah’s governor says President Joe Biden has decided to expand two sprawling national monuments in his state that were significantly downsized under President Donald Trump.
-The Biden administration had been reviewing the 2017 changes made by the Trump administration.
-On Thursday, Utah Gov. Spencer Cox released a statement expressing disappointment in its decision to enlarge both monuments.
-The statement didn’t include specifics, and the White House and the U.S. Interior Department declined to comment.
-Environmental and tribal groups had sued to reverse the cuts to Bears Ears and Grand Staircase-Escalante national monuments.
-But the reductions were applauded by conservative state leaders who considered the monuments’ size U.S. government overreach.
+SALT LAKE CITY (AP) — Utah’s governor says President Joe Biden has decided to expand two sprawling national monuments in his state that were significantly reduced under President Donald Trump.
+The Biden administration had been reviewing the changes made by the Trump administration in 2017.
+On Thursday, Utah Gov. Spencer Cox released a statement expressing disappointment in the Biden administration’s decision to enlarge the monuments.
+The White House and the U.S. Interior Department declined to comment.
+Environmental and tribal groups had sued to reverse the cuts to Bears Ears and Grand Staircase-Escalante.
+But the reductions were applauded by conservative state leaders who considered the size of both monuments U.S. government overreach.